 Dupont developed the critical path method in 1957, the program evaluation and review technique in 1958, and the work breakdown structure in 1962.
 Both were developed by the US Department of Defense. was formulated in 1984.
 The Scrum model was defined in 1984.
-The creation of the Agile Manifesto in 2001 was an important milestone in the history of project management.
-At the same time, the formation of organizations / institutions such as the American Society of Cost Engineers (1956), the International Project Management Association (1965), the Project Management Association (1969) and the Controlled Environment Project (1996) created by the government Brit provided Cultivate and developed the urgently needed project management theory.
+The creation of the Agile Manifesto in 2001 was a significant milestone in the history of project management.
+At the same time, the formation of organizations/institutions such as the American Society of Cost Engineers (1956), the International Project Management Association (1965), the Project Management Association (1969), and the Controlled Environment Project (1996) was created by the government Brit provided Cultivate and developed the urgently needed project management theory.

-With globalization and the need to accelerate the commercialization of products and services, projects have become larger, more complex, and increasingly difficult to manage.
+With globalization and the need to accelerate the commercialization of products and services, projects have become more prominent, more complex, and increasingly challenging to manage.
 The team has become more diversified, spread around the world, cutting costs instead of corners, improving product and service functions, and making corrections while "the machine is still running" is an eternal necessity.

 The best project management method used on a project depends on the size of the team, the experience of the team, and the complexity of the project.
 Hybrid project management combines the advantages of agility in terms of speed of execution with the detailed planning and clarity of objectives that traditional project management provides.
 Hybrid project management methods are best suited for most projects where agile or cascading methods cannot meet project needs.

 Hybrid approaches include the best principles implemented in the management of agile projects and traditional methods.
-In hybrid methodology, projects are classified as manageable components called subprojects by discipline (hardware, software, machinery, etc.) or functions (as navigation subsystems, computer modules).
+In hybrid methodology, projects are classified as manageable components called subprojects by discipline (hardware, software, machinery, etc.) or functions (such as navigation subsystems, and computer modules).
 This simplification can be achieved using a work breakdown structure or WBS.

-Hybrid project management approach, all high-level tasks, interactions (dependencies) and the final delivery of the product are defined by the conventional method (work breakdown structure).
+The hybrid project management approach, all high-level tasks, interactions (dependencies), and the final delivery of the product are defined by the conventional method (work breakdown structure).
 Then Agile is used to accelerate the development of each component in the plan and its subcomponents.
 This defines a clear interface between the different sides.
 The hybrid approach is easy.
-It allows a good quality product that has less development period, a faster response and adjust to changes in the market.
+It allows a good quality product that has less development period, faster response and adjusts to changes in the market.